 Includes: Breakfast, Dinner

-Rise early to join the monks for their morning service – hearing the recitation and chanting is a magical experience.
+Rise early to join the monks for their daily morning service – hearing the recitation and chanting is a magical experience.
 After breakfast, take a walking tour of Koyasan.
-Visit Kongobu-ji and Okunoin before travelling to Osaka.
+One of Japan's holiest sites, this mountain top sanctuary is full of temples and pagodas.
+Also visit Kongobu-ji Temple and Okunoin Cemetery before travelling to Osaka.

 Includes: Breakfast